AndyMc3000/ci-ms2-party-chef/README.md

 * Navigation bar to highlight currently accessed page.
 * Both pages should have a Jumbotron at the top of the page with relevant call-out messaging.
 The Homepage Jumbotron to include link to contact page in order to arrange a meeting for a no-obligation consultation.
 * The Homepage should include a 'Features' section highlighting the Party Chef services.
 * The Homepage should show various menu's (canpapes, starters, main course, something sweet, drinks) each showing menu items listed within an accordian.
-Items on the menu can be added to a MyMenu cart.
+Items on the menu can be added to a MyMenu cart (a Bootstrap modal).
 * Shopping cart functionality should be built in so that menu items can be added to a 'MyMenu' list of items.
-The MyMenu should then be accessed via links in the Nav bar and Footer.
+The MyMenu should then be accessed via links in the Nav bar.
 Once clicked, the MyMenu list of items appears on a modal.
 User can ammend quantites of the items they have selected in the MyMenu to get a price for their food/drink selection.
-A copy of the MyMenu list can be sent to a users email.
-A copy of the email should also be sent to Paty Chef.
 * The MyMenu should also have the facility to request a quote for an event.
-The request should include the food/drink items in the MyMenu lis plus additional information about the event (date/time, location, etc.).
-The request will eb sent to Party Chef by email.
+The request should include the food/drink items in a MyMenu list plus additional information about the event (date/time, location, etc.).
+The request will be sent to Party Chef by email.
 A copy of the request should also be sent to the user email address.
 * The Homepage should include a photo Gallery using a carousel on the Homepage to show menu items.
 A similar gallery on the contact page showing photos from past events should also be included.
-* The contact page must include all contact infromation for the Party Chef headquarters.
+* The contact page must include all contact information for the Party Chef headquarters.
 * The contact page should include an interactive map showing all the kitchen locations across Ireland.
 By implementing features of the Google Maps API, a user should be able to select an individual kitchen marker to get a pop-up of contact information for that particular kitchen.
 * The contact page should also include a section highlighting social media channels.
-* The contact page should also include a contact form with a dropdown box so a user can select the subject type of their query (i.e. arrange a consultation. special menu request, service availability at certain location etc).
+* The contact page should also include a contact form so a user can ask a specific question of the party Chef team.

 #### Content Requirements: ####
 * Both Jumbotrons should show images conveying people haveing fun at a great party.
 Appropriate messaging should also be used to convey the key values of Party Chef.